 “Whenever an unclean spirit goes out of a person, it wanders through waterless places looking for a place to rest but finds none.
 Then it says, ‘I will go back to the home that I left.’
 When it arrives, it finds it empty, swept clean, and put in order.
 Then it goes and brings with it seven other spirits more evil than itself, and they go in and settle there.
 And so the final condition of that person becomes worse than the first.
 That’s just what will happen to this evil generation.”

-In this piece of Scripture, Jesus is specifically describing the heart of Israel, however, it can also be applied to our hearts.
-If you clean up your lives but do not fill the void with the love of God, it will only be temporary.
+In this piece of Scripture, Jesus is describing the heart of Israel.
+If you clean up your lives but do not fill the void with the love of God, it will be temporary.
 If that void is not filled with God you leave room for Satan to come back and fill it sevenfold and it will be even worse than before.
 Ridding ourselves of one sin is the first step in the right direction, but we can’t go further than that without the strength of the Lord.

 I pray that everyone that reads this message is reminded to clean up their hearts and minds.
-I pray that we can have the strength and courage to give up all of those little things in our lives that is causes a wedge between us and God.
+I pray that we can have the strength and courage to give up all of those little things in our lives that causes a wedge between us and God.
 It is these small wedges that keep us from having the fullness of God’s blessing in our lives, and we should want every blessing the Lord wants us to have.
-In Jesus’ name, we pray, Amen!
+Amen!